PuZZleDucK/landwatcher/README.md

 Looking like Devise might not be the optimal solution for rails in api mode, does not seem to like json requests and getting format errors.
 This seems to be forcing me down the JWT path as the only option, probably a better long term solution but not my preffered option for a 'quick project'.
 JWT setup on rails was reasonably painless, got react pulling login data from a form and calling the rails login api and saving it to local store unfortunatly i'm not seeing the authorization header despite getting 200 for a good email/password and 401 otherwise.
 Not sure how far to chase this, maybe just make a ui change based on the 200 and get on with the project.
 Well it seems I'm tripping over all the React newbie traps, I've tried to just set a local storage setting to color the login area based on the last login attempt, but for the life of me I can't get it to update the component without a page refresh.
 Even updating the login components contents do not trigger the color change.
 Well it's taken half of day two to fail to get the user auth working and theres still another planned phase before getting around to the first user facing feature, this feels like it's been going badly.
 I'm going to skip ahead a try and get a feature or two done before I run out of time completly.

-[x] Functional: Property search interface with results display [x] Frontend: Proper component structure and organization [x] Frontend: React hooks
+- [x] Functional: Property search interface with results display
+- [x] Frontend: Proper component structure and organization
+- [x] Frontend: React hooks
-[x] Backend: login fields and current user in navbar [x] Backend: Authentication system (JWT or sessions) [x] Frontend: State management descision: Context API v Redux [?]
-Criteria: State management approach
+- [x] Backend: login fields and current user in navbar
+- [x] Backend: Authentication system (JWT or sessions)
+- [x] Frontend: State management descision: Context API v Redux
+- [x] Criteria: State management approach
-[-] Quality: Authentication implementation
+- [ ] Quality: Authentication implementation
-[?]
-Criteria: Component architecture and separation of concerns [-] Frontend: WebSocket integration for real-time updates [-] Backend: ActionCable for WebSocket connections
+- [ ] Criteria: Component architecture and separation of concerns
+- [ ] Frontend: WebSocket integration for real-time updates
+- [ ] Backend: ActionCable for WebSocket connections

 ### Phase 4 - error handling and loading states
-[-] Backend: Error handling and validation
+- [ ] Backend: Error handling and validation
-[-] Frontend: State management
+- [ ] Frontend: State management
-[-] Frontend: Loading states
+- [ ] Frontend: Loading states
-[-] Frontend: error states
+- [ ] Frontend: error states
-[-] Quality: Error handling patterns
+- [ ] Quality: Error handling patterns

 ### Phase 5 - scrolling
 ok tankfully things are starting to move in the right direction. unfortunatly the infinate scroll library selected does not